Leadership for the Greater Good: Reflections on Today’s Challenges From Around the Globe

 Whether we live in the Global West or Global East, the Global South or Global North, the vital role of peace must first reside in the hearts and minds of every human being ─ paramount in the minds of the leaders of nations.
 We often forget that we are the world composite of all human needs, thoughts, feelings, hopes, dreams, and aspirations.
 Hence peace must, of necessity, extend throughout every human institution, including NGOs, educational, and religious institutions.
 We must not accept the barbarity of war as a way of life seen as somehow integral to the growth of the industrial economies of the powerful nations on Earth.

-What path shall leaders take the day after the end of the Russian War in Ukraine?
+What path shall leaders take the day after the end of the Russian-Ukraine war?
 The answer to that question will inform the future of our planet.
 World leaders could begin by prohibiting the powerful militarized nations from violating the sovereignty of weaker nations ─TIME FOR LEADERSHIP.

 Errol A. Gibbs